systemctl status wazuh-manager

 None of the above solutions are fixing my problem

-We have a welcoming community which can help you with most of the problems you might have regarding Wazuh deployment and usage https://wazuh.com/community.
+We have a welcoming community that can help you with most of the problems you might have regarding Wazuh deployment and usage https://wazuh.com/community.

-Also, you can contact us opening issues in our GitHub repositories under the organization.
+Also, you can contact us by opening issues in our GitHub repositories under the organization.

-We will be interested in the log files of your deployment.
+In case you encounter errors during your deployment, we will be interested in the log files for your deployment.
 You can check them out on each component:

 Check the following log files: